Aimee Olexy: Biography

 Olexy grew up in West Chester, Pennsylvania.
+In the late 1980s, at age 13, she landed a restaurant job in Conshohocken, Pennsylvania at Spring Mill Café, where she swept, waitressed and sometimes cooked.
+At Henderson High, Olexy skipped much of 10th grade to sell bagels with sprouts and scrambled eggs at Grateful Dead concerts.

-In the late 1980s, as a teenager, her first restaurant job was in Conshohocken, Pennsylvania at Spring Mill Café.
-She attended St. Joseph’s University where she earned a degree in English literature followed by an MBA.
-She went on to France and attended l’Universitie du Vin.
+Told she would have to repeat 10th grade, the 16-year-old Olexy dropped out of school and got her GED.
+At 17, she enrolled at St. Joseph's University, and, in 1994, she graduated summa cum laude with a degree in English literature, followed by an MBA.
+She left for France and attended l’Universitie du Vin.

 Career

-In 1999, she returned to Philadelphia and got jobs relating to operations in the restaurant industry.
-Her first job with Starr was as general manager of Blue Angel, his Center City, Philadelphia bistro.
-She was promoted to Director of Restaurants and, in 2000, opened Pod.
+In 1999, Olexy returned to Philadelphia and got jobs relating to operations in the restaurant industry.
+Her first position with Starr was general manager of Blue Angel, his Center City, Philadelphia French bistro.
+She was promoted to director of restaurants and, in 2000, opened Pod.